janisdd/basic-board-game-editor/readme.md

 - when a line is connected to a field anchor point then moving the field/line undo is bugged
   - this could also mess up the field connected lines list

-- when svg is used we need to have width & height set in px, % won't work for selection
-    - if % is used then we cannot select the svg in the editor by mouse click...

 - printing (vars) maybe not all vars are found